Helium6CRES/he6-cres-spec-sims/README.md

 * Get the output to be a bit cleaner.
 Right now it gives 5 different csvs but really the dmtracks contains all the info doesn't it?
 * Enable chunking up of different fields.
 * Want to have clear instructions for running an experiment locally and running an experiment on rocks.
 And for how to analyze the results.
+* The name of the experiment doesn't match the name of the .txt which is a little annoying.
+Should make that the way it works. (on rocks)
+* The output to the log will be too damn much rn.
+Need an option to run in debug mode or something?

 ## Done List:

+* Get field